ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

    }
 }
 ```
 For api calls to `/users-kyc/` the data.result_type is the string "users_kyc" and the key data.users\_kyc is an array of the returned `user-kyc` objects (10 objects per page).
-The field data.meta.next_page_payload contains the filter and order information and the page_no number for the next page; or is empty for the last page of the list.
+The field data.meta.next_page_payload contains the filter and order information and the page_no number for the next page or is empty for the last page of the list.

 Each entry in the array is a separate user\_kyc object.
 If no more `user-kyc` objects are available, the resulting array will be empty without an error thrown.